dj-3dub/monitoring-stack/README.md

 ---

-## Elevator pitch (30 seconds)
+## Elevator pitch
-“Monitoring isn’t a tool, it’s a habit.
+Monitoring isn’t a tool, it’s a habit.
 I packaged a small, production-shaped observability stack that I can deploy in minutes, then use to troubleshoot anything I’m running—containers, services, endpoints.
-It proves I can design clean pipelines for metrics, logs, and synthetic checks, wire them into Grafana, and use them to drive decisions.”
+It proves I can design clean pipelines for metrics, logs, and synthetic checks, wire them into Grafana, and use them to drive decisions.

 ---